 What to Know About Vestibular Migraine

 Learn about the symptoms, treatment options and action steps for this specific type of migraine that affects balance

-For many people, a migraine attack includes severe head pain, the kind that makes you want to lay in a dark room until it passes.
+For many people, a migraine attack includes severe head pain.
+It’s the kind that makes you want to lay in a dark room until it passes.
 But it’s important to remember that not all types of migraine look or feel the same.
 Vestibular migraine, for example, affects your sense of balance.
 Often during an attack, you can feel like you’re moving, falling or spinning when you’re actually sitting still.
-This sensation is called vertigo.
+We call this sensation vertigo.
 Alongside vertigo, a vestibular migraine can also include more typical migraine symptoms such as sound sensitivity, light sensitivity and often ear pain, pressure or ringing—but not necessarily headache.
 We turned to Dr. Shin Beh, founding director of UT Southwestern Medical Center’s Vestibular and Neuro-Visual Disorders Clinic, to give us insight into this particular type of migraine.

 What is vestibular migraine?

-The word vestibular relates to the inner ear and the balance systems of your body, and is associated with symptoms of vertigo.
+The word vestibular relates to the inner ear and the balance systems of your body.
+It is associated with symptoms of vertigo.
 Vertigo is the sensation that you’re moving, falling, or spinning when you are sitting still.
-It can also be the sense that the world is moving around you and can come on spontaneously or can be triggered by specific factors such as moving your head, looking at specific patterns or moving objects, or placing your head in a specific position.
+It can also be the sense that the world is moving around you.
+The condition can come on spontaneously or can be triggered by specific factors such as moving your head, looking at specific patterns or moving objects, or placing your head in a specific position.
 Some people who experience migraine can also experience an unusual symptom called “Alice in Wonderland“ syndrome, where things can look bigger or smaller than they actually are.

-Vestibular migraine is the second-most common cause of vertigo in adults, and vertigo can happen at any point during a migraine attack.
+Vestibular migraine is the second-most common cause of vertigo in adults.
+Vertigo can happen at any point during a migraine attack.

 “The key is to find the relationship,” says Dr. Beh.
 “If you notice a consistency between a vertigo attack and migraine symptoms, regardless of when the vertigo occurs during the migraine attack, if they are linked in time, then you can make the diagnosis of vestibular migraine.”